Querying Gold namespace

 SELECT

-COALESCE(DESCRIPTION, 'No description') AS DESCRIPTION,
+COALESCE(description, 'No description') AS description,

-FROM ASSETS
+FROM gold.assets

-WHERE STATUS = 'ACTIVE'
+WHERE status = 'ACTIVE'

 -- Risky: NULL description silently excluded

-FROM ASSETS
+FROM gold.assets

-WHERE DESCRIPTION LIKE '%customer%' -- Drops rows where DESCRIPTION IS NULL
+WHERE description LIKE '%customer%' -- Drops rows where description IS NULL

 Test with small result sets